equinor/azure-github-oidc-template/README.md

 - Creates a managed identity with the given name in Azure.
 - Adds federated credentials with the given names and subjects for the GitHub OIDC identity provider.
+- Assigns role `Contributor` at the subscription scope by default.
 - Creates a read-only lock to prevent changes to the managed identity.
-- Creates role assignments with the given role definitions (and optional conditions) at the subscription scope.

 ## Prerequisites